Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Case Studies

 We are more interested in the first term in the right-hand side of the above equation because it is actually the expected steps that the quantum random walk goes plus one.
 Let Then we have: Consequently, $\bra{L,k} Q_n \ket{L, k}$ and $\bra{R, k} Q_n \ket{R, k}$ are exactly the expected steps that the quantum random walk takes when it begins with states $\ket{L, k}$ and $\ket{R, k}$, respectively.

 In practice, it is a bit difficult to calculate $Q_n$ if $n$ is treated as an abstract parameter.
 However, we can easily calculate $Q_n$ when $n$ is a given integer.
 Moreover, we can guess a pattern $X$ of $Q_n$ for arbitrary $n$ from these results of some given values of $n$.
-Then, all we have to do is to show that the pattern that we guessed is exactly $Q_n$.
-Suppose that we have a matrix $X$ such that $I + E X E^\dagger = X.$ Then we obtain:
+Then, it is sufficient to show that the pattern that we guessed is exactly $Q_n$.
+Suppose that we have a matrix $X$ such that Then we obtain:

 by Lemma \ref{lemm_mrep1}.
 The previous equation is equivalent to

 Since this quantum random walk is almost surely terminating, $(I \otimes I - E \otimes E^*)$ is invertible.
 Thus, we have:

 Note that $(Q_n \otimes I) \ket{\Psi}$ is an encoding of $Q_n$ according to Lemma \ref{lemm_mrep0}.
 Then we can conclude that $Q_n = X$ by Lemma \ref{lemm_mrep0}.